20+ Payment Reminder Letter Templates & Samples (PDF)

 1. It should be sent before 2-3 the due date mentioned on the invoice.

-2. If the customer does not make the payment after the due date, send a second reminder letter after 2-3 days before the expected time.
+2. If the customer does not pay after the due date, send a second reminder letter 2-3 days before the expected time.

-3. Send the third reminder letter when a week has passed after the due date.
+3. Send the third reminder letter a week after the due date.

-4. Send a final reminder letter after 14 days after the due date and state clearly the legal action that you will take if the customer does not make the payment.
+4. Send a final reminder letter 14 days after the due date and clearly state the legal action you will take if the customer does not pay.

-5. If the payment is not received after the final demand letter, you can go through some legal process to get the money that you are owed.
+5. If payment is not received after the final demand letter, you can pursue a legal process to recover the money you are owed.

 You can find here the friendly payment reminder samples and templates to ask your customers for payments politely.